incodehq/incode-platform/README.md

 ### PolymorphicAssociationLink.InstantiateEvent

-The `PolymorphicAssociationLink.InstantiateEvent` is the base class to derive an instantiate event type for each polymorphic association.
+The `PolymorphicAssociationLink.InstantiateEvent` is the base class to derive an instantiate event type for each polymorphic association (step 3 in the pattern recipe).
 Having derived event classes means that the event subscribers need only receive the exact events that they care about.

 The `InstantiateEvent` has the following structure: